From Shetland to the Azores: a practical guide to Europe’s new spaceports

 In Poland, PERUN is also at the centre of a broader discussion about creating a permanent suborbital spaceport at the Central Air Force Training Range in Ustka, on the Baltic coast.
 A parliamentary interpellation submitted in December 2025 (No. 14345) points to Ustka as the only site in the country with unlimited airspace over the sea and explicitly links it to ESA’s Boost! contract, which foresees at least four – and eventually up to ten – PERUN missions per year from 2027.
 If implemented, this would turn Ustka into a dual-use facility for civil microgravity research and defence-related trajectory tests, giving Central Europe its own dedicated suborbital launch site.

-Skyrora (UK) – Microlauncher program aligned with northern polar/SSO routes
+Skyrora (UK) – Microlauncher programme aligned with northern polar/SSO routes

 Type: Launcher (small orbital and suborbital rockets; not a spaceport).